xogium/buildroot-stm32mp135d-odyssey/README.md

 partitions, respectively, along with one single fip partition which contains the FIP image.
 There is also an u-boot-env partition the same as in emmc.img, along with a single rootfs.
-* The external tree provides an empty external.mk, Config.in and a packages directory to be used, should you wish to add additional options and content.
-Please refer to the corresponding section in the buildroot manual to learn more.
+* The external tree provides support for [Grove Base Hat for Raspberry Pi](https://wiki.seeedstudio.com/Grove_Base_Hat_for_Raspberry_Pi/) as a start to build your projects.

 ## How to build ##
 ### Preparations ###